DanielWang2029/Comp_Sci-496-Final-Report/README.md

 In other words, this is "largest gap clustering" where we take the largest gap between points and use the midpoint of that gap to cut the space.

-Proof of this lemma is very intuitive and could be divided into following parts: we first show the distances between the means are at least some constant; then we show that the maximum distance between two points from same cluster/component is bounded; if we assume the size of each cluster/component is small enough compared to the intermean distances, the largest gap must be the gap of points in different clusters/components.
+Proof of this lemma is very intuitive and could be divided into following parts: we first show the distances between the means are at least some constant; then we show that the maximum distance between two points from the same cluster/component is bounded; if we assume the size of each cluster/component is small enough compared to the intermean distances, the largest gap must be the gap of points in different clusters/components.
 Therefore taking the midpoint of that gap would probably not cut through any clusters/components.
 These are the general ideaof this proof and we'll not be elaborating the actual proof of this lemma here due to complexity.

 It's easy to notice that lemma 22's result resembles the conclusion of theorem 2.
 In fact, the authors linked lemma 22 and theorem 2 together using some additional calculations and subsequently proved the correctness of latter.
 From their they further reached the conclusion of theorem 1 and theorem 3 using claims such as lemma 23.